 - Be sure to extend the time between each visit, giving your child greater time to calm down and attempt to sleep.

-- And if baby wakes up again at night, repeat the same process.
+- If the baby wakes up again at night, repeat the same process.

-- According to Dr Ferber, babies should be able to put themselves to sleep in about a week’s time.
-It is believed that this technique works because a lot of older babies smartly make the most of the situation when they realize that crying will result in them being held or fed.
+According to Dr Ferber, babies should be able to put themselves to sleep in about a week’s time.
+It is believed that this technique works because a lot of older babies smartly make the most of the situation when they realise that crying will result in them being held or fed.
 So, this technique conveys the message that their crying game no longer has any takers.
-On realizing this, they are likely to stop crying without reason.
+On realising this, they are likely to stop crying without reason.

-- The first couple of days, you can wait in baby’s room till he’s asleep before stepping out.
+- For the first couple of days, you can wait in the baby’s room till he’s asleep, before stepping out.

 - Then, gradually start leaving the room before he is fully asleep.

-- If he cries out on seeing you leave, come back and reassure him in a gentle voice without picking him up before leaving again.
+- If he cries out on seeing you leave, come back and reassure him in a gentle voice without picking him up.
+Leave when he’s calm.

 - This can happen quite a few times in the first few days and you may have to keep leaving and coming back till he falls asleep.